openshift/oadp-operator/blogs/tekton-oadp-nonadmin/README.md

 # Create a project and user with non-admin access that can execute an OADP backup

 ## Background
-Traditionaly Red Hat OpenShift API for Data Protection ( OADP ) has been utilized by OpenShift administrators to provide data protection for the tenants in the clusters they manage.
+Traditionally Red Hat OpenShift API for Data Protection ( OADP ) has been utilized by OpenShift administrators to provide data protection for the tenants in the clusters they manage.
 In this model the OpenShift administrators are responsible for the execution of the backups of their tenant's data.
 The top down approach may be appropriate for some administrators, however others may want to delegate backup and restore execution to their tenants and application owners.

 The purpose of this demonstration is to provide a comprehensive example for OpenShift administrators on how OADP and OpenShift Pipelines may be configured to provide users that are non-administrators access to trigger an OADP backup and restore workflow.